Information

 to vote on the question but in the case of a tied vote the Chairperson

-of the meeting shall have a second and casting vote to determine the
+of the meeting shall have a second and casting vote to determine the resolution.

 22. Employment

 a.
-The Management Committee may enter into employment contracts
+The Management Committee may enter into employment contracts and must always comply with statutory legislation.

 i. appoint employees and terminate the employment of employees